solana-foundation/solana-improvement-documents/proposals/0088-enable-core-bpf-programs.md

 program at its original address with a legitimate BPF Upgradeable program.

 In the slot immediately following the feature activation, the program will *not* be invocable.
-It will be marked as `DelayedVisibility` in the program cache.
-This status will last one slot, then the program will return to being fully operational.
+This status will last one slot, then the program will be fully operational.

 No program IDs for existing native programs are changed by this migration